alisw/AliPhysics/MUON/READMErec.txt

 - We loop over pads in the bending and non-bending planes of the DE to form groups of contiguous pads.
 We then merge the overlapping groups of pads from both cathodes to build the pre-clusters that are the objects to be clusterized.
-- We unfold each pre-cluster in order to extract the number and the position of individual clusters merged in it (complex pre-clusters are made of a superimposition of signals from muon from physical background (e.g. hadrons) and from electronic noise).
+- We unfold each pre-cluster in order to extract the number and the position of individual clusters merged in it (complex pre-clusters are made of a superimposition of signals from muon, from physical background (e.g. hadrons) and from electronic noise).
+- We finally determine the MC label: take the one of the simulated track that contribute the most to the total charge of the 2 (bending and the non bending) pads located below the cluster position.
+This is possible only if we perform the reconstruction from simulated digits (which contain the list of MC track contributions).
+We set it to -1 when reconstructing from raw data or in case of failure.

 Several versions of pre-clustering are available, all inheriting from AliMUONVClusterFinder, with different ways to loop over pads to form
 pre-clusters: